 I have been rethinking how to sell books for a few years now.
 Like any sell-able product, books too can clash with environmentalism.
-Thinking of the latest space trip with former Amazon CEO Jeff Bezos, whose company doesn’t pay taxes, and whose motto seems to be to pollute space and use it as a rich man’s playground, has got me thinking about all the ways to avoid Amazon completely.
-I will write more on that later, below, but you can read some of my early thoughts on where I wanted to go in the publishing field here.
+Thinking of the latest space trip with former Amazon CEO Jeff Bezos, whose company doesn’t pay taxes, and whose motto seems to be to pollute space and use it as a rich man’s playground, has got me thinking about all the ways to avoid Amazon as much as possible.
+The company is automatically part of Ingram’s catalog and distribution, so I want to focus on other ways to buy my books.

 I might write a lot of words, including hundreds in the books I’ve edited or published so far, that tell various speculative or reflective stories of how our lives and ecological and climate destruction are part of a vicious cycle.
 If there’s a story to tell, that means that there’s also actions, as authors, to take in our personal lives.
 And no matter how many words or stories I create to fight ecological (and thus economic) impact in our world, it really doesn’t mean a thing if I don’t act on my own ambitions to mitigate the storm.
 It’s not only ecological.
 Any time natural systems and species are threatened or go extinct, we get closer to more uninhabitable weather due to extreme fires and storms, which affects the health and livelihood and economy of all species; we are all guilty of contributing to industry ventures–often because there’s so few (or no) other options.
 But some big businesses, particularly the meat industry and any industries related to fossil fuel extraction and uses, are contributing more CO2 than others.
 Not supporting these companies has been one of my and my husband’s goals for years.
 We finally bought an electric car a few years ago–and then learned about the “white oil” problem of lithium mining.
 You can’t win, can you?
 Our hope is that tech produces better batteries in the future and that the remaining stuff is left in the ground.
 Still, compared to oil and gas, electricity is much cleaner.
 We also bought a house last year, which was financially more doable than even just renting back in the Vancouver market.
 We finally were able to install solar panels and ensure that our yard and meadow remained a place for pollinators and a wild abundance of flora and fauna.
 We try to do our part, and we’re constantly newly learning things, so there’s always a revision of our lifestyle to do what’s right, in some cases what’s best.